How to write the 2021-2022 Cornell supplemental essays

 - School of Industrial and Labor Relations

-Read on for our guide to answering the Cornell supplemental prompt!
+Read on for our guide to answering the Cornell supplemental prompts for each specific college!

 College of Agriculture and Life Sciences Essay